You have no items in your shopping basket.

 We may combine the information you have given us, with information obtained from other sources, but we will only do this when we have a lawful basis to do so.

-We, like many other companies, target Charlotte Tilbury ads and banners when you are browsing on apps and other websites.
+We, like many other companies, target Charlotte Tilbury ads and banners to you when you are browsing on apps and other websites.
 We do this by way of various ad exchanges and digital marketing networks.
 We use various advertising technologies, for instance, ad tag, cookies, pixels, identifiers and web beacons.
 We also use services offered by some sites and social networks, for example, Facebook's Custom Audiences.
 The ads and banners you see are based on information that we hold about you, or on your prior use of our Website, for example, products you have browsed previously, content you have read on our Website, or on Charlotte Tilbury banners or ads that you have engaged with in the past.

 We are a global business and some of our group companies and service providers are located in countries outside of the EU.